Permissions:

 Product tier: Available for all subscription tiers

 Single purpose consent is one of the features Greenhouse Recruiting provides to help you achieve GDPR compliance.
-Learn more about GDPR and Greenhouse Recruiting.

 About single purpose consent